jnmclarty/raida/spec/spec.md

 RX - an account you do not control with or without a balance

+0. Choose one irrational number, r, from the set of pi, e or root 2.
-1. Choose one random integer, n, greater than or equal to 1 and less than 15.
+1. Choose one random integer, n, from the set of integers from 1 to 19 excluding 10.
-2. Choose one random integer, m, greater than or equal to 1 and less than 11.
+2. Choose one random integer, m, from the set of integers from 2 to 10.
-3. Solve for a data-channel d, equal to round(pi * (10^m) * n, 0)
+3. Solve for a data-channel d, equal to round(r * (10^m) * n, 0)
 4. Set frequency band, send d rai from WC to RX.
 5. Optionally, Choose payload packet mode, p
    1. 1 if byte (1-256)